jarmibe7/jarmibe7.github.io/_pages/about.md

 - Programming **intelligent systems** for robotic arms and mobile robots
 - **ML architecture design** for clinical research

 I'm especially passionate about making systems that model the world around them, and **learn** to **adapt** to their environments in real time.
+I also love working on robotic manipulation pipelines, and would love to continue this direction of work in my next role.

 ---